louis845/COMP2012H_Project/sources/parser/README.md

 ## Token List

+The tokens that lexer can recognize are listed here with their properties and regex.

 Check [asciimath](http://asciimath.org/) for the meaning of the tokens.
 Note that the order of the tokens in the list matters.

 Please update the list if new tokens are needed.